Applied to a custom List Editor. Registers the List Editor in the application and specifies the object type for which the List Editor is intended.

 You implement an extra List Editor for a particular object type, but you do not want it to be automatically set for List Views of this object type.
 However, you need to be able to set it for List Views when required.
 In this instance, pass the required object type as the first attribute parameter; and false as the second attribute parameter.
 In this instance, your List Editor is added to the IModelClass.EditorType list of editors available for List Views of the specified data type.

 Also, you can register a List Editor with an alias using the alias parameter.
-This allows you to specify one alias for the ASP.NET and WinForms List Editors and set this alias to the DefaultListEditor or EditorType property in a Model Editor with platform-agnostic settings.
+This allows you to specify one alias for the ASP.NET Web Forms and WinForms List Editors and set this alias to the DefaultListEditor or EditorType property in a Model Editor with platform-agnostic settings.
 So, these List Editors are applied to the corresponding platform-dependent List View automatically and you do not need to specify these Editors individually for each platform.

-To see an example of using this attribute, refer to the How to: Implement a Custom WinForms List Editor and How to: Implement an ASP.NET Web List Editor Using a Custom Control help topics.
+To see an example of using this attribute, refer to the How to: Implement a Custom WinForms List Editor and How to: Implement an ASP.NET Web Forms List Editor Using a Custom Control help topics.